Gunnhildurkatrin/DisneyVillains/content/post/disneyvillains.md

 ## Motivation

-When we think of Disney films, we feel a rush of nostalgia, as if we were watching one of those films with a bowl of cereal on a Sunday morning.
-We all have our favourite characters and we all have that one villain that we are a little bit afraid off.
-Therefore, it was an easy decision to take a further look into the villains of Disney, and explore the characters which we are still to this day gradually a little bit afraid of in a new light.
+When thinking of Disney films, most people feel a rush of nostalgia, as if they were watching one of those films with a bowl of cereal on a Sunday morning.
+Everybody has their favourite characters and that one villain that they were a little bit afraid off.
+In this project, the villains of Disney, will be explored further and hopefully seen in a new light.

 ## Dataset